rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 Restart the server.
 Go to your browser and navigate to one of the `page_route`s you created.
-You should see that page's title, as stored in the database, displayed.
+You should see a blank page (not the 404 page) with an "edit" button in the corner.
+The edit button should take you to a page called `/edit/[page-route]`, which will be a 404 for now.

 URLs that are neither in the `pages` database, nor hardcoded, static pages, should result in the 404 page.